Solar Activity Makes Big Headlines

 SpaceWeather showed a huge 228 sunspot count on October 23rd, 2013.

-The problem with NASA and SpaceWeather is that their number differs radically from Belgium’s officially accepted count.
+The problem is NOAA differs radically from Belgium’s internationally accepted counts.

-The official daily sunspot number is called the “International Sunspot Number” and is maintained by the Royal Observatory of Belgium.
+The official daily sunspot number, now a 400-year long data set, is called the “International Sunspot Number” and is maintained by the Royal Observatory of Belgium.
 They took over that duty from the Zurich Observatory at its closure in 1981.

 Responsibility for counting daily sunspots has been passed down from generation to generation starting with Rudolf Wolf who standardized counting and corrected all previous records in the 1840s.

-NASA and Belgium both count the same sunspots, yet get very different results!!
-NASA applies Wolf’s original “relative sunspot number” calculation using its own set of observers and telescopes different from Belgium.
+NOAA and Belgium both count the same sunspots, yet get very different results!!
+NOAA applies Wolf’s original “relative sunspot number” calculation using its own set of observers and telescopes different from Belgium’s.

-This graph shows daily sunspot tallies by both NASA and Belgium for last month.
+This graph shows daily sunspot tallies from both NOAA and Belgium for last month.
 They are as different as a pterodactyl from a bird.

 You can clearly see that some days one group’s counts go down while the other goes up and vice versa.
-NASA recorded and SpaceWeather reported an amazing 228 spots on October 23rd.
+NOAA recorded and SpaceWeather.com reported an amazing 228 spots on October 23rd.
 Belgium reported just 93.
 For Belgium, almost half their day counts for October were more than October 23rd!
-NASA’s 228 sticks up like the leaning tower of Pisa!.
+NOAA’s 228 sticks up like the leaning tower of Pisa!.
 Not good.

 It has been long known that Boulder’s counts are about 25% higher than Belgium’s.
 But even accounting for that, Boulder still calculates out to an October monthly sunspot number of 93 compared to Belgium’s officially accepted 85.6.
 That is still a big, big difference.